yjiahao/MediLiteQA/README.md

 ## Response Generation
 1. Upload `response_generation.ipynb` to Kaggle.

-2. Under "Add-ons" > "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
+2. Under "Add-ons" &rarr; "Secrets", add your Hugging Face access token under the label `"HF_TOKEN"`.
 Your token should have "write" permissions.

 3. Edit `final_model_names` to the names of the models that you wish to generate responses with.